 To easily thread the beads, I used a split eye needle.
 It’s one of those needles that splits in the middle, allowing you to easily thread the two strands of Alpaca.
 With 2000 beads, this will make your life easier, trust me.
-You can find them at your local jewelry retailer or on Amazon: Big Eye Needle.
+You can find them at your local jewelry retailer or on Amazon: Big Eye Needle

 For the shawl as described in the pattern, you will need ~2000 beads in total.
 I’ve used two colours of beads in my shawl, so I needed around 1000 beads per colour.
-Obviously, if you choose to incorporate more colours you will need less beads of each colour.
+Obviously, if you choose to incorporate more colours you will need fewer beads in each colour.
 If you want to create a custom bead pattern, I’ve created a colour scheme which you can use to keep track of how to thread your beads.
 You can find it here.

 Weight of a bead

 Do keep in mind that beads are often sold based on their weight and not by a specific amount.
 The weight of one particular type of bead might not be the same as others, as it’s depending on the bead’s finishing.
 For example, beads that are silver-lined weigh more than those without a silver lining.
 The difference is very subtle, but you can imagine that it adds up when you need 2000 beads.
-Double check with your bead retailer, most suppliers will tell you how many beads there approximately are in the bags they sell.
+Double-check with your bead retailer, most suppliers will tell you how many beads there approximately are in the bags they sell.
 It can’t hurt to order a few extra beads, for swatching and just in case.

 Blocking and beads